-A researcher or policy maker is responsible for how science is conducted an in particular with regard to behaviour of fellow researchers.
-It should be acknowledged that differences in hierarchy, for example doctoral students versus their supervisors, make it more difficult to report improper behaviour.
+A researcher or policy maker is responsible for how science is conducted an in particular with regard to behavior of fellow researchers.
+Sexual intimidation, bullying, aggression, violence, stalking and discrimination are not acceptable behaviors under any circumstances and will not be tolerated.
+It should be acknowledged that differences in hierarchy, for example doctoral students versus their supervisors, make it more difficult to report improper behavior.
 For this purpose, two confidential mediators within our institute are available for questions and advice.
-These persons are: Prof. Dr. Maurits van der Molen (email@example.com) and Dr. Dylan Molenaar (firstname.lastname@example.org).
+These persons are: Prof. Dr. Maurits van der Molen and Dr. Dylan Molenaar.

-Please note: To file an official complaint you need to contact the counsellor of the University of Amsterdam: Prof. Dr. H. de Haas (email@example.com).
+Please note: To file an official complaint you need to contact the counselor of the University of Amsterdam.
+Information on how to contact them can be found here: http://student.uva.nl/en/content/az/confidential-adviser-for-undesirable-behaviour/what-to-do/what-to-do.html